codophilic/LearnSpring/Spring Security.md

 - **FilterChainProxy**:
 	- FilterChainProxy is a filter that manages a list of security filters defined by Spring Security.
 	- It contains the actual security filters (like authentication and authorization filters) and applies them in a specific order to the request.
-	- When FilterChainProxy receives the request from DelegatingFilterProxy, it consults the **SpringSecurityFilterChain** to determine which filters to apply.
+	- When FilterChainProxy receives the request from **DelegatingFilterProxy**, it consults the **SpringSecurityFilterChain** to determine which filters to apply.
 	- These filters are then applied in sequence to the request.
 - **Security Filters:**
 	- UsernamePasswordAuthenticationFilter: Handles form-based login.